sparna-git/sparna.fr/src/en/posts/20250414-labels-in-Sparnatural.md

 From a multilingual configuration, the labels and tooltips that Sparnatural will pick up depends on the “lang” attribute of the <spar-natural> element in the HTML page. **The « lang » attribute represents the user preferred language**.

-That attribute is dynamic, meaning that it can changed from the HTML page, typically from a language selection dropdown : in this case Sparnatural will reload itself with the new language value.
+That attribute is dynamic, meaning that it can be changed from the HTML page, typically from a language selection dropdown : in this case Sparnatural will reload itself with the new language value.

 [![](/assets/posts-images/multilingualism.jpg)](/assets/posts-images/multilingualism.jpg)